 Buda Lovin' Pest: Budapest, Hungary

 Almost exactly 72 hours in Budapest and I learned one thing: Hungarian Horntail dragons are not real.
 Just kidding.
-I learned that Budapest is just as vibrant as it was when the Matthias Church on the hilltop was built 1,000 years ago.
+I learned that Budapest has the same imposing glory that it did when the Matthias Church on the hilltop was being built 1,000 years ago.
+As with many former Soviet satellite countries, Hungary was perhaps not on many tourism itineraries until well after the Soviet Union dissolved in the early 1990s.
+But now, more and more people are discovering the unique experiences to be had here, as it is not quite Western Europe and has a slightly different history than its northern neighbors.
 Before even thinking about going to Budapest, I had heard nothing but amazing things about it.
 My trip there exceeded all of my expectations.
-The city offers a unique experience as it is not quite Western Europe and with a different history than its northern neighbors.

-I arrived in Budapest to an unexpected but very fairytale-like snow flurry.
+I arrived in Budapest to a fairytale-like snow flurry.
 I headed to an ATM (see how I screwed that up here) and began the tackling the learning curve of public transportation in a new city.
-Thankfully, Budapest has a great system.
+Thankfully, Budapest has a great subway system.
 What I was perhaps most excited about was Parliament.
-Budapest's Parliament is likely the most easily recognizable building in the city, and it is definitely my second favorite man-made creation (second to the Colosseum).
-HISTORY,
+Budapest's huge Parliament building is likely the most easily recognizable building in the city, and is definitely my second favorite man-made creation (second to the Colosseum).
+The inside is just as ornate as the outside, but book tickets to go inside in advance, as they can sell out for the day.
+Look for the Visitor Center to start your visit.
+If you cannot get tickets, go up close to the building anyway.
+The entire square has majestic statues reminiscent of a bygone kingdom, cultivated greenery, and the banks of the Danube give off a quiet ambiance to really make you stop and stare.

 One of the trendy aspects of Budapest are its so-called "Ruin Bars."
 These bars are in old buildings and usually have mismatched, maximalist decor like that of an eccentric yet mysterious aunt.
-Szimpla Kert is one of the most popular.
-HIDDEN GEM BARS.
-These all show the artsy side of the city and that sometimes repurposing can be much better than bulldozing buildings down or throwing things away.
+Szimpla Kert is one of the most popular while Csendes Létterem and Auróra are a bit more under the radar.
+These all show the artsy side of the city and that repurposing can be much better than bulldozing buildings down or throwing things away.
 "Upcycling" at its finest.
-Sure, "Boho chic" gets its name from the Czech region of Bohemia, but Hungary has this style in spades too.
+Sure, "Boho chic" gets its name from the Czech region of Bohemia, but Hungary has this theme in spades too.

 Outside of Szimpla Kert